N e t w o r k f o r C l e a n A i r

-While COMEAP provide estimates of deaths attributed to particulate air pollution (PM2.5) - its mortality burden, they do not yet provided estimates related to nitrogen dioxide air pollution.
+COMEAP provide estimates of deaths attributed to particulate air pollution (PM2.5) - its mortality burden, but they do not recommend a figure for estimates related to nitrogen dioxide air pollution alone.
 Their published papers describe their approach and the difficulties associated with its calculation, noting that often it occurs with other pollutants from similar sources eg. road traffic.
 See their report Nitrogen dioxide: interim view on long-term average concentrations and mortality.

-However, the Government's Department of Environment, Food and Rural Affairs (Defra) provide a figure of 23,500 attributable deaths to nitrogen dioxide (NO2) in a 2015 report 'Valuing impacts on air quality: Updates in valuing changes in emissions of Oxides of Nitrogen (NOX) and concentrations of Nitrogen Dioxide (NO2)'.
+The Government's Department of Environment, Food and Rural Affairs (Defra) provide a figure of 23,500 attributable deaths to nitrogen dioxide (NO2) alone in a 2015 report 'Valuing impacts on air quality: Updates in valuing changes in emissions of Oxides of Nitrogen (NOX) and concentrations of Nitrogen Dioxide (NO2)'.

-A combined figure for the mortality burden of air pollution (including particulates and NO2) is given by Royal College of Paediatrics & Child Health (RCPCH) and the Royal College of Physicians (RCP) who say 'Each year in the UK, around 40,000 deaths are attributable to exposure to outdoor air pollution, with more linked also to exposure to indoor pollutants' (reference below).
+A combined figure for the mortality burden of air pollution (including PM2.5 particulates and NO2) is given by Royal College of Paediatrics & Child Health (RCPCH) and the Royal College of Physicians (RCP) who said in February 2016 that 'Each year in the UK, around 40,000 deaths are attributable to exposure to outdoor air pollution, with more linked also to exposure to indoor pollutants' (reference below).